harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### Can you link the docs to the API endpoint used to authorize a user with API token?

-Harness has an API to to check whether you perform Authorization using bearer token or API key token.
+Harness has an API to to check whether you perform authorization using bearer or API key token.
 For more information, go to [Get access control list](https://apidocs.harness.io/tag/Access-Control-List#operation/getAccessControlList) in the API documentation.
-For API token categories: Service Account vs. Personal access tokens, go to [Add and mange API keys](/docs/platform/automation/api/add-and-manage-api-keys/).
+For API token categories: Service Account vs. Personal access tokens, go to [Add and manage API keys](/docs/platform/automation/api/add-and-manage-api-keys/).

 ### How can I set my API key to expire in 24 hours?